TomTasche/BomberBubi/README.md

 you can see the latest version of this code running at http://bomberbubi-eu.herokuapp.com/ (hosted in europe)

 the old legacy javascript code is still running at http://bomberbubi.herokuapp.com/ (hosted in US)

+PS: although this is a BOMBERman-clone, the current gameplay lacks any sort of bombs. oh well...